msdejong/ASReader/README.md

 # ASReader

 Done / understood:
-Batches: create 10 batches ahead, sort by context length, low to high probably
+Batches: create 10 batches ahead, sort by context length, low to high
 Entities: shuffle entities across entire dataset every batch (jesus christ why) Special tokens: just unk.
 Question end token only if adding question to context.
 They set EOS and BOS to none pad queries, then use packed sequence for query GRU